DVidal1205/obsidian-vault/School/Fall 2024/BSC2010/Lecture/Chapter 8.md

 # Photosynthesis
+## Photosynthesis
+The process of photosynthesis occurs in the middle layer of cells called the mesophyll.
+Oxygen and Carbon Dioxide enter and exit the cell through stomata and stoma.
+These are on the underside of the leaf, which helps minimize water loss due to temperatures on the upper surface of the  leaf.
+Photosynthesis takes place inside of chloroplasts, which each have thylakoids, containing chlorophyll that absorbs the light in PSII and PSI.
+Stacks of thylakoids are called granum, and the space surrounding them is the stroma.
 ## Calvin Cycle
 After sun energy is converted into chemical energy and stored in ATP and NADPH, the cell has the fuel needed to build carbohydrate molecules for long-term storage.
 ### Calvin Cycle